bsorrentino/bsorrentino/_draft/2023-10-17-validating-external-data-in-fullstack-app.md

 Obviously I’ve made a simple data schema for give a proof of concept  but we can easily  imagine that the code complexity will increase linearly with the increase od data schema complexity.

-### Zod comes to play
+### zod comes to play

-To avoid problems highlighted before, we can use a “schema declaration and validation” library like Zod.
-Zod is easy to use and effective, so let's apply it to the code we reviewed.
+To avoid problems highlighted before, we can use a “schema declaration and validation” library like [zod]. [zod] is easy to use and effective, so let's apply it to the code we reviewed.

 ```typescript